SOP & LOR

 Mention a specific incident highlighting the technical skills, like a project or research work.
 Co-curricular activities and soft skills can be mentioned, too, if they are relevant to the context.

-• Fourth Paragraph:
+Fourth Paragraph: Conclusion

 Conclude with a summary of all the points discussed in the letter.
 Provide an endorsement of the student for acceptance to the applied program.

-LOR Formatting
+LOR Formatting Guidelines

-Following are some basic formatting guidelines:
+The following are some basic LOR formatting guidelines:

 • Use A4 Page Size